-The Iran government as of 2019, reportedly stopped stamping passports, at least for countries who are eligible for a visa on arrival, so there is no sign for visiting Iran on your passport.
+On the other side, the Iran government as of 2019, reportedly stopped stamping passports, at least for countries who are eligible for a visa on arrival, so there is no sign for visiting Iran on your passport.
 The plan is to facilitate travels to Iran without fear of possible U.S. penalties.
 However, some nationalities are exceptions so read on to know more about your situation.

 Iran could issue a visa outside of the passport

 According to Iran’s plan, the Iran government gives you a visa without attaching any visa sticker to the passport to counter the U.S. travel ban after visiting Iran.

 It is not important whether you collect your visa in embassies and consulates all over the world or Iran visa on arrival at Iran international airports, you can enter Iran without any Iran stamp on your passport.
 The officer will issue your Iran entry visa on a separate paper as you can see below.